-'In the name of the Almighty, the Most Gracious, the Ever Merciful.'
+'In the name of the almighty, the most gracious, the ever merciful.'

 Undertaking this Postgraduate degree has been a life shifting experience for me, one that I will treasure and apply in my personal and professional endeavours.
 This would not have been possible without the help and support of many individuals.

 Firstly, I would like to direct my sincere and humble gratitude to my advisor Dr. Patricia Raggazon for the continuous support of my study and related research.
 Not only that but also for her patience, motivation, and immense knowledge.

 Besides my advisor, I would like to thank the rest of my thesis committee: Dr. John Hadfield, for their insightful comments and encouragement as I know how hard it is stepping in at the last minute to help.
-My sincere thanks to the technicians who gave access to the laboratory and research facilities.
+My sincere thanks to the technicians and all other member of staff, who provided me an opportunity to join their team, and who gave access to the laboratory and research facilities.
 Without their precious care it would not be possible to conduct this research.
 I thank my fellow lab-mates for the stimulating discussions, and for all the fun we have had in the last four years.